Skin Cancer Clinics

 A full examination will still incur a visual examination, undertaken by a GP rather than you or your partner.
 However, it will usually include the use of skin imaging technology and infrared scanning devices, in order to see beneath the skin.
 These examinations are painless but can take some time to complete.
 They are also more likely to identify risk elements within a mole than a visual examination.
 It is recommended that you undertake a full skin screening examination every 2 years so that changes and new moles can be tracked by your GP.

 We offer mole removal onsite without the wait for your name to reach the top of a waiting list.
 Our practices all offer the minor procedure, making both screening and treatment easier on you.
-Where multiple moles need to be removed you may be referred to a hospital or skin clinic for the procedure.
-However, we will still continue to track and monitor your moles through future skins checks.
+Where multiple moles need to be removed you may be referred to a hospital or required to make several visits.